-Illinois State offers 41 accredited professional educator programs.
-25 of these programs are in K-12 and secondary.
+Illinois State offers 41 accredited professional educator programs, including 28 undergraduate education programs.

 K-12 and secondary education programs are housed within 4 colleges across campus.
 The full list of education programs is provided below:

 |College of Applied Science and Technology||College of Arts and Sciences||College of Fine Arts|

 There is an option to add bilingual and/or ESL endorsements to these programs.